-Some insurance companies request a list of apparatus and water source.
-As of February 2019 the following is a list of apparatus assigned at each fire station.
-Water availability is being updated.
+Some insurance companies request a list of apparatus and water sources.
+As of January 2022, below is the current list of apparatus assigned to each fire station:

 Fire Station #151 -